Fawazahfr/Continuous_Learning/Backend/Langs/Go.md

 1. Rather than feeding the function the arg type that you want specifically, create an interface that matches that arg type, so you can test the function with no side effects that may slow down unit testing, such as needing to actually start a server up. e.g: You have a function that shuts down a server, so you create a shutdownable interface so you can test the shutdown functionality without needing to open an http server

+### Testing REST API

+The built in HTTP and HTTPtest packages are extremely helpful in this regard.

+The most basic setup is to create a httptest.NewRecorder as a faux Writer, and use http.NewRequest as a faux request.
+You can cast your handler functions as http.HandlerFunc, which can then use ServeHTTP with a request and writer to get a response, which the recorder tracks and can use.